-Learn how a CI/CD pipeline lets you to contribute to app development in an automated way.
+What is continuous delivery?
+Learn how a CI/CD pipeline lets you to contribute to app development in an automated way:

 Continuous deployment (another possible definition for "CD") can refer to using deployment automation to release a developer’s changes from the repository to production, where it is usable by customers.